automatic-controls/.github/profile/README.md

-# Automatic Controls Equipment Systems, Inc.
+# Automatic Controls Equipment Systems

 WebCTRL is a trademark of Automated Logic Corporation.
 Any other trademarks mentioned herein are the property of their respective owners.